Vaegnägijatele

 Liikumismuster

-To get out of bed, bend your knees while lying on your back and roll onto your side.
+To get out of bed, bend your knees one by one while lying on your back and roll onto your side.
 Use your elbow and arm to push yourself up and swing your legs down over the side of the bed.

 Liikumismuster